 |Memory Size||8GB HBM2|

 |Bus Interface||PCI Express 3.0|

 |PSU Requirement||750W / 1000W (liquid)|

 Radeon RX Vega 56 is the trimmed down variant of the Radeon RX Vega 64 but it is still a very powerful graphics card.
 It comes with 3584 Stream Processors and 8GB HBM2 high bandwidth memory for blazing fast performance in games and other applications.
 The card comes with 56 Compute Units each having 64 Shader units and has got base and turbo frequency of 1156 MHz and 1471 MHz respectively.

 Radeon RX Vega 56 is only available with air cooler but in future it may be possible that some graphics card manufacturers may release a liquid cooled model of this graphics card.
 The card is VR Ready and supports Radeon FreeSync 2, Vulkan API and many other advanced features.
 This Radeon RX Vega 56 is in the competition with the GeForce GTX 1070 which is a high end 1440p graphics card from Nvidia.
 On Radeon RX Vega 56 you can play latest AAA games on Ultra / Very high graphics settings at 1440p.
 You can also play games on 4K but you may have to lower some of the demanding graphics settings depending on the game.
+The maximum power consumption of this card stands at 210W and it requires a 650W PSU for its working.
 The OS supported but this card includes Windows 7 (64-bit), Windows 8 (64-bit), Windows 10 (64-bit), Linux x86_64, and Ubuntu x86 64-bit.